kaidaw/react-native-maths-app/README.md

 <h2>User guide</h2>

-once you are in the application, you should see the following instructions:
+Once you are in the application, you should see the following instructions:

  <p>
 Welcome to Manipulative Maths! <br/>